jakeleveroni/PolaroidView/README.md

 A custom UIView that looks like a polaroid picture, very easy to integrate.
 Just create the polaroid UIView in and add it to the subview of a viewcontroller.
-The images, button images, and text can all be set using either helper functions that the UIPolaroidView defines, or thorugh a Dictionary of [String:AnyObject?] as shown in the example below:
+The images, button images, and text can all be set using either the helper functions that the UIPolaroidView defines (setters), or through a Dictionary of [String:AnyObject?] as shown in the example below:

 ```swift